 Using packet loss information to infer channel conditions is the second option.
-Automatic Rate Fallback (ARF) is a scheme that uses patterns of packet losses as a trigger to change the transmission rate [10].
-Adaptive ARF (AARF) continuously changes the threshold that decides when to try a higher rate to better reflect current channel conditions [2].
+Automatic Rate Fallback (ARF) is a scheme that uses patterns of packet losses as a trigger to change the transmission rate [15].
+Adaptive ARF (AARF) continuously changes the threshold that decides when to try a higher rate to better reflect current channel conditions [4].
 Adaptive Multi Rate Retry (AMRR) is AARF's practical realization.
-It's key idea is to use binary-exponential-backoff to control the probing period to sample other rates.
+Its key idea is to use binary-exponential-backoff to control the probing period to sample other rates.
+The algorithm initially switches to a higher rate when ten consecutive packets have been transmitted without any failure and moves to a lower rate if two consecutive packets are not acknowledged.
+If packet failure occurs when a higher data rate is sampled, the interval for the next higher data rate sampling is exponentially increased.
 For these approaches to function correctly in a network with more than one active transmitter, the algorithm would need a mechanism to distinguish between transmission failures caused by collision and those caused by noise on the channel.

 Some algorithms use the RTS/CTS scheme to identify failed transmissions due to collisions.
-If the first attempted transmission of a packet fails, CARA [11] uses RTS/CTS to test whether failure is caused by collision or noise.
-Since RTS/CTS costs substantial time on the medium, RRAA [12] reduces the frequency of using RTS/CTS.
+If the first attempted transmission of a packet fails, CARA [16] uses RTS/CTS to test whether failure is caused by collision or noise.
+Since RTS/CTS costs substantial time on the medium, RRAA [6] reduces the frequency of using RTS/CTS.
 RRAA uses frame loss information gathered over tens of frames to adapt the rate and compares frame loss statistics both with and without RTS/CTS in order to decide if a loss is caused by collision or noise.
 It adaptively enables RTS/CTS more frequently as its estimate of the rate of failures due to collisions increases.

-To avoid using RTS/CTS, WOOF [8] uses Channel Busy Time (CBT) as an indicator of network load.
+To avoid using RTS/CTS, WOOF [12] uses Channel Busy Time (CBT) as an indicator of network load.
 Higher CBT means heavier traffic in the network, so that a transmission failure is more likely to be caused by collision rather than noise.
-Running at the sender, COLLIE [14] analyzes the patterns of bit errors in the received packet in order to infer whether an error was due to a collision or the channel noise.
-It's rate adaptation protocol then solely depends upon channel noise failures.
+Running at the sender, COLLIE [18] analyzes the patterns of bit errors in the received packet in order to infer whether an error was due to a collision or the channel noise.
+Its rate adaptation protocol then solely depends upon channel noise failures.
 To detect bit errors, however, the COLLIE receiver must echo the entire received frame to the sender, incurring significant overhead.
-Running at the receiver, Soft-Rate [15] uses hints exported by the physical layer to compute the average Bit Error Rate (BER) for each received frame.
+Running at the receiver, Soft-Rate [19] uses hints exported by the physical layer to compute the average Bit Error Rate (BER) for each received frame.
 To exclude failures due to collisions, it uses the ansatz that a sudden spike in bit errors is likely to have been caused by collision.
 The receiver sends its BER estimate to the sender where it picks the best rate for the next frame.
 In order to observe the impact of collisions more clearly, it also adds a 'post-amble' to every frame to enable the receiver to detect with high probability the portion of the sender's frame that lasts after the interference has ended.
 Thus SoftRate uses more time per frame on the medium and to implement it would require changes to hardware.